holgerbrandl/kalasim/docs/userguide/docs/basics.md

 Although, `kalasim` supports double-precision to schedule events, events will inevitably arise that are scheduled for the *same time*.
 Because of its  single-threaded, deterministic execution model (like most DES frameworks),  `kalasim`  processes events sequentially – one after another.
 If two events are scheduled at the same time, the one scheduled first will also be the processed first (FIFO).

 As pointed out in [Ucar, 2019](https://www.jstatsoft.org/article/view/v090i02), there are many situations where simultaneous events may occur in simulation.
-To provide a well-defined behavior in such situations, process interaction methods (namely  `wait`, `request`,  `activate` and `reschedule`) support a `priority`  parameter.
-With `priority` which is 0 by default, it is possible to sort a component before or after other components, scheduled for the same time.
+To provide a well-defined behavior in such situations, process interaction methods (namely  `wait`, `request`,  `activate` and `reschedule`) support user-define [schedule priorities].
+With the parameter `priority`, it is possible to sort a component before or after other components, scheduled for the same time.
 Events with higher priority are executed first in situations where multiple events are scheduled for the same simulation time.

+There are different predefined priorities which correspond the following sort-levels

+* `LOWEST` (-20)
+* `LOW` (-10)
+* `NORMAL` (0)
+* `IMPORTANT` (20)
+* `CRITICAL` (20)

+The user can also create more fine-grained priorities with `Priority(23)`

 <!--The `urgent` parameters only applies to components scheduled with the same time and same `priority`.
 TBD do we need it?-->